Is Tooth Extraction Necessary?

 Recovery and Post-Care

-We are more than willing to schedule a follow-up appointment to address any additional questions or concerns you may have.
+If needed, we are happy to arrange a follow-up visit to address any questions or concerns you may have during your recovery.

 Cost of Dental Extractions in St. Thomas